count/hackathons/Hackathon1/README.md

 # The Prizes 🏆:

 - People's Choice: Most votes from the Slack Channel
-- Host's Choice: The Count team's favourite visual
+- Host's Choice: The Count team's favourite analysis

 ---